Slowly rotating gravastars: Gravastar Mass, Angular Momentum, and Moment of Inertia

 The moment of inertia $I$ of the rotating gravastar is

 which coincides with that of a Kerr BH.
 This might have been expected from the fact that the external geometry is identical to the Kerr BH geometry.
 With $W_2=0$, the interior de Sitter condensate carries no angular momentum from (\ref{eq:Jvolume}) and~\eqref{eq:Jorigin}, and all the angular momentum is carried by the rotating horizon surface from (\ref{Jsurf}).
-However, unlike a BH where there is no mass-energy at the horizon to rotate or to give rise to such a moment of inertia, the rotating gravastar has a well-defined stress energy (\ref{surfstress}) on its rotating surface where all the angular momentum resides, and this gives rise to (\ref{Inertia}) by straightforward evaluation of the relevant surface integral (\ref{Jsurf}).
+Unlike a BH where there is no mass-energy at all at the horizon to rotate or to give rise to such a moment of inertia, the rotating gravastar has a well-defined stress energy (\ref{surfstress}) on its rotating surface where all the angular momentum resides, and it is this rotating mass-energy that gives rise to (\ref{Inertia}) by straightforward evaluation of the relevant surface integral (\ref{Jsurf}).